AXN-Informatique/laravel-database-extension/update.md

 From version 2.x to version 3.x
 -------------------------------

+This package now requires at least **PHP 8** and **Laravel 8**.
+To install this new version you must update your application accordingly.

 ### Remove ModelTrait from model classes

 In version 2.x, the trait `Axn\Illuminate\Database\Eloquent\ModelTrait` was needed